dyslexicanaboko/simple-smtp-interceptor/README.md

    1. This is incredibly annoying to deal with, especially if you have Norton AntiVirus installed which will tell you about every single email that has failed to send in a separate pop up window.
 You have been warned.
 1. ParallelSend - after you have setup your console or windows service properly, you can use this for testing a lot of email at once.
 1. SendSubjectBatchedEmails - send a multitude of emails with random subject lines to have some variety in what is being sent/received.

+#### Upates to this script
+I am constantly making updates to this script to test the project.
+So I cannot guarantee what state I will leave it in.
+Some methods may not work anymore depending on what I am doing.
+Eventually I will realize this and fix it.